-Today is National Holistic Pet Day.
+Have you tried traditional medicine to cure your cat’s illness, but find it doesn’t seem to be working?
+Holistic pet care may be the answer.
 What does holistic mean and how does holistic pet care differ from traditional methods?

-In Anitra Frazier’s book The Natural Cat, she defines goals of holistic pet care professionals as:
+In Anitra Frazier’s book The Natural Cat, she defines the following goals of holistic pet care:

-Treating Cause of Disease Rather Than the Symptoms.
+Holistic Pet Care Treats Cause of Disease Rather Than Just Symptoms

 Do No Harm